-“It’s a bit complex, but basically a study came out from the United States in 2011 saying screening doesn’t save lives,” said Dr. Pautler, adding that the study was flawed.
+“The rate of men getting screened is decreasing, resulting in missed diagnoses,” adds Dr. Pautler.
+“It’s a bit complex, but basically a study came out from the United States in 2011 saying screening doesn’t save lives.
+But that study was flawed.”
 Subsequently, a Canadian panel recommended against screening based on this work.
 Years later, a second study from Europe is back-tracking on the original findings, saying screening does in fact reduce mortality.

 “Sadly, there weren’t any urologists on the first study panel.
 In the end, the recommendation that infiltrated family doctor offices was `don’t bother offering prostate screening, it doesn’t help’.
 Now we are stuck with this false information in the community that we need to combat.”

 An associate professor of surgery and oncology at Western University, lead for Southwest Regional Surgical Oncology at Cancer Care Ontario, a Canadian pioneer in surgical robotics, and an all-around cool guy, Dr. Pautler is an internationally-acclaimed and highly respected leader in prostate care.
 He has been watching the changing tide of screening opinions over many years.

 “Canada and the United States have come to the decision that not screening is a grave mistake, and that options should always be discussed with the appropriate men,” says Dr. Pautler.
 “If a man is 50 to 70 years old with a minimum 10 years of life left, it’s time to talk about options.”

 Prostate screening – nothing to shy away from